mojazi42/SawaApp/README.md

 | Shouq Albdrani           | [GitHub](https://github.com/shouqalbdrani) and [LinkedIn](https://www.linkedin.com/in/shouq-albdrani-b71488273/)|

 ### Supervisors
 | Supervisors            | Accounts                          |
 |------------------------|-----------------------------------|
 | Mr. ‏Muhammad Rehan     | [GitHub](https://github.com/irehaan) and [LinkedIn](https://www.linkedin.com/in/muhammad-rehan-113226200/)        |
 | Mr. Daniyal Nasir      | [GitHub](https://github.com/daniyalnasir/daniyalnasir/) and [LinkedIn](https://www.linkedin.com/in/syeddaniyalnasir/)        |

-## Contributions
-You are more than welcome to contribute:
-1. Fork the repository
-2. Create a new branch
-3. Make your changes
-4. Submit a pull request
-- Or open an issue for bugs or feature suggestions